0chain/rclone_zus/README.md

 | **Zero Trust Network**               | Not supported                                       | Not supported                                  | Zero-trust architecture ensures providers can't access file contents or user identity |
 | **ACID Compliant (Data Integrity)**      | Not ACID compliant            | Not ACID compliant                    | Fully ACID compliant to ensure consistent reads/writes and verifiable storage behavior    |
 | **Add/Swap Infrastructure (No Lock-in, 100% Dynamic Availability)** | No real-time server switching | Tied to fixed infrastructure                   | Add, remove, or swap storage providers dynamically with no lock-in for 100% dynamic availability                        |

+## What is rclone_zus?

+**rclone_zus** is a custom integration of the rclone command-line tool with the Züs decentralized cloud.
+It enables users to interact with Züs storage using familiar rclone commands like `copy, sync, move, and ls`.

+This backend implementation allows developers, DevOps teams, and cloud users to:

+- Use rclone’s powerful CLI and scripting capabilities with Züs

+- Perform efficient, **server-side batch operations** (copy, delete, move)

+- Use Züs as an S3-compatible remote via rclone without vendor lock-in

+ The zus backend is now available via -type zus in your rclone.conf file and supports advanced Züs features including:

+- `Sync & batch mode` uploads

+- Server-side copy & move

+- Native delete, purge, and stat support

+- Directory listings and recursive operations

 ## Configuration